jp06/wc3-dota-info-api/README.md

 ## To-do list

-* Combine RoC and TFT.
+* Combine RoC and TFT resources.
 * Make map version optional to prevent redundant caching of RoC/TFT resources once there are more map versions.
 * Implement something to avoid redundant map resources from across map versions (maybe using hashes or something).